BillySterling/unit-4-game/README.md

 # Cystal Collector Game - unit-4-game - jQuery Assignment

-In this assignment, we created another fun and interactive game for web browsers.
+A fun and interactive memory game for web browsers.
 This time, the app must dynamically update HTML pages with the jQuery library.

 ### Here's how the app works: